michael-milette/moodle-filter_filtercodes/README.md

 Description
 -----------
-FilterCodes filter for Moodle enables content creators to easily customize and personalize course and site content using tags.
+FilterCodes filter for Moodle enables content creators to easily customize and personalize site and course content using plain text tags.

 In addition, it also enables you to:
 * Inserting non-breaking spaces;